 And when it comes to the content itself, you can either upload your own footage or take advantage of Canva’s stock library.
 This lets you try out different video clips there and then, instead of wasting time trawling through stock footage around the web.

 Since COVID came along, collaboration has been the name of the game.
-And finally, collaborative video editing tools have started arriving on the scene.
+And finally, collaborative video tools have started arriving on the scene.